-Together with our charity partners, we work around the clock to offer accommodation and support services that help people to rebuild their lives.
+Together with our charity partners, we work around the clock to offer accommodation and support services that help people leave homelessness behind.

 Our outreach teams work 24 hours a day, 7 days a week, helping people sleeping rough off the streets and into accommodation.
 We commission over 400 supported housing bed spaces and an assessment centre which can sleep up to a further 40.